nadeeshandevon/web-analyzer-app/README.md

 - **Unit Tests**: Add more unit tests to cover edge cases and increase code coverage.
 - **CI/CD**: Add CI/CD pipeline to automate the build and deployment process.
 - **Rate Limiting**: Add rate limiting middleware to prevent abuse the external APIs.
+- **Web Sockets**: Add web sockets to enable real-time updates to the frontend rather than polling from frontend.
+- **Environment Variables**: Add environment variables to configure the API key and other settings.